artisan-roaster-scope/artisan/_machines/aillio.md

 * __Features:__
   - logging of drum temperature (DT), bean temperature (BT), exhaust temperature, BT rate-of-rise curves, and voltage
   - control of fan, heater and drum speed

+**Watch out!** For best performance, please start monitoring the roaster before pre-heating.
+Artisan doesn't monitor unsafe temperatures, so you should never leave the roaster alone.
+{: .notice--primary}